andrecharneca/news-articles-chatbot/README.md

 1. Clone the repository: `git clone https://github.com/andrecharneca/news-articles-chatbot.git`
 2. Enter the folder: `cd news-articles-chatbot`
 3. Install the required dependencies: `pip install -r requirements.txt`
+4. Setup your OpenAI API key: `conda env config vars set OPENAI_API_KEY=[key]`
+5. Deactivate and activate the env, so the key takes effect.
-4. Run the Flask app: `python app.py`
+6. Run the Flask app: `python app.py`
-5. Open your web browser and navigate to `http://localhost:5000/` to use the chatbot.
+7. Open your web browser and navigate to `http://127.0.0.1:5000` to use the chatbot.

 ## Usage